 Finally, it is noteworthy that there are reasonable prospects for successfully appealing NMCC decisions before the Spanish courts.

-As an example, in July 2015, the AN annulled the NMCC's margin squeeze decision in Correos 2.68 In Correos 2, the NMCC concluded that Correos, the Spanish public postal services operator and owner of the public postal network, had abused its dominant position by squeezing the margins of its competitors, thereby preventing them from providing postal services to a specific category of customers, that is, to 'large customers' whose yearly budget for postal services exceeds €100,000.
+As an example, in July 2015, the AN annulled the NMCC's margin squeeze decision in Correos 2.69 In that case, the NMCC concluded that Correos, the Spanish public postal services operator and owner of the public postal network, had abused its dominant position by squeezing the margins of its competitors, thereby preventing them from providing postal services to a specific category of customers, that is, to 'large customers' whose yearly budget for postal services exceeds €100,000.
 Citing recent case law of the EU courts, such as Post Danmark, the AN concluded that Correos could not be held to have breached Article 2 of the LDC or Article 102 of the TFEU, because the NMCC had not demonstrated that Correos' conduct had actually or potentially excluded its competitors from the market.
 The AN stressed that a finding of illegal margin squeeze requires proof of actual or at least potential exclusionary anticompetitive effects.
-The AN's judgment was upheld on appeal by the TS in a judgment of February 2018.69
+The AN's judgment was upheld on appeal by the TS in a judgment of February 2018.70

-Additionally, in September 2017, the AN annulled the NMCC's decision in Mensajes Cortos, in which the NMCC imposed fines on Telefónica, Vodafone and Orange totalling approximately €120 million for excessive pricing in relation to SMS and MMS termination services.70 The AN concluded that the NMCC had not demonstrated that the three companies held a dominant position in the wholesale SMS and MMS termination services markets for each of their respective networks.
+Additionally, in September 2017, the AN annulled the NMCC's decision in Mensajes Cortos, in which the NMCC imposed fines on Telefónica, Vodafone and Orange totalling approximately €120 million for excessive pricing in relation to SMS and MMS termination services.71 The AN concluded that the NMCC had not demonstrated that the three companies held a dominant position in the wholesale SMS and MMS termination services markets for each of their respective networks.
 The AN noted, in particular, that the NMCC's market definition was based primarily on a report of CMT, the Spanish telecommunications authority, and that the NMCC had failed to carry out an ex novo analysis of the relevant markets based on updated economic data.
 The AN also outlined a series of inconsistencies in the NMCC's assessment of dominance, and concluded that the NMCC had failed to assess the relevance of countervailing buyer power.
 The AN's judgments were upheld on appeal by the TS in three judgments of December 2018 and January 2019.72

 Although private enforcement in the form of actions for damages arising from abuse of a dominant position has traditionally been fairly limited, it is slowly becoming a reality, and more and more courts are ruling against competition law infringers and considering them to be civilly liable.73 In these cases, much controversy has arisen concerning the quantification of damages, especially that of lucrum cessans.
 In practice, damages have been calculated on the basis of a number of often case-specific considerations.
 To date, no final judgments have been issued in Spain awarding damages as a result of a collective action.
-However, Article 11 of the Code of Civil Procedure73 recognises the possibility for consumer protection organisations to bring collective actions in representation of these.
-This provision may be applicable by analogy to other organisations or groups of individuals.74 As to the interplay between public and private enforcement, since 2007, the possibility of pursuing civil actions is no longer conditional upon the prior finalisation of the administrative procedure.
+However, Article 11 of the Code of Civil Procedure74 recognises the possibility for consumer protection organisations to bring collective actions in representation of these.
+This provision may be applicable by analogy to other organisations or groups of individuals.75 As to the interplay between public and private enforcement, since 2007, the possibility of pursuing civil actions is no longer conditional upon the prior finalisation of the administrative procedure.
 However, the law does provide for the possibility of suspending the time limit to issue a judgment when the judge deems it necessary to have prior knowledge of the content of the administrative decision.
 Moreover, the NMCC has the power to provide information and submit observations during judicial proceedings.
 With regard to the effect of documents and statements made during the administrative proceedings, it has been noted that these should be interpreted in accordance with the general rules set out in the Code of Civil Procedure and may thus be used as evidence within the civil proceedings.76

-The new Title VI (Articles 71 to 81) of the LDC, in force since May 2017, transposes Directive 2014/104/EU into Spanish law.76 Article 71 of the LDC establishes that undertakings that have infringed Article 2 of the LDC or Article 102 of the TFEU are responsible for damages.
+The new Title VI (Articles 71 to 81) of the LDC, in force since May 2017, transposes Directive 2014/104/EU into Spanish law.77 Article 71 of the LDC establishes that undertakings that have infringed Article 2 of the LDC or Article 102 of the TFEU are responsible for damages.
 Article 71(2)(b) extends the doctrine of parental liability to private damages actions, and Article 73 clarifies that when two or more undertakings infringe competition law through joint behaviour, they are jointly and severally liable for the harm caused.
 Article 72 of the LDC establishes that any victim of an infringement of Article 2 of the LDC or Article 102 of the TFEU has the right to claim full compensation for the harm caused before the civil courts, including for actual loss (damnum emergens) and for loss of profit (lucrum cessans), as well as interest.
 Articles 72 and 78 clarify that the right to obtain full compensation may not lead to overcompensation, whether by means of punitive, multiple or other types of damages, and that a victim's compensation for actual loss must not exceed the overcharge borne by such victim.
 The burden of proof for the quantification of harm is on the plaintiff, who must bring an action for damages within a five-year period.
 Article 75 of the LDC establishes that a finding of a competition law infringement made in a final NMCC decision or judgment of the Spanish courts constitutes irrefutable evidence of an infringement for the purposes of an action for damages before the Spanish courts.
 If the national competition authority or the courts of another EU Member State have found a competition law infringement, there is a iuris tantum presumption that there has been an infringement for the purposes of an action for damages before the Spanish courts.
 Finally, Articles 77 and 81 regulate the effects of consensual dispute resolution.

 In 2013, the Spanish authorities merged a number of regulatory authorities, including the former National Competition Commission, into a single institution, the NMCC.
 The aim of this institutional reform was, primarily, to maximise economies of scale, attain synergies and reduce public expenditure.
 While this reform gave rise to a new institutional structure, it did not bring about any substantive changes to antitrust enforcement.
-In December 2016, however, a proposal was tabled in the Spanish Parliament to divide the NMCC into two independent bodies, namely the Independent Markets Regulation Authority, which would be in charge of sector-specific market regulation; and the Independent Competition Authority, which would be in charge of competition law enforcement.
+In December 2016, however, a proposal was tabled in the Spanish Parliament to divide the NMCC into two independent bodies, namely the Independent Markets Regulation Authority, which would be in charge of sector-specific market regulation, and the Independent Competition Authority, which would be in charge of competition law enforcement.
 The aim of this proposal was to guarantee the independence of and separation between the regulatory authority and the competition authority.
 In March 2017, the Ministry of Economy launched a public consultation process regarding the possible division of the NMCC into two independent bodies, namely the Independent Administrative Authority for the Supervision and Regulation of the Markets, and the Independent Administrative Authority for Competition.
 The Ministry of Economy stated that the aim of this proposal is to adapt the institutional architecture for competition law enforcement to international best practices, to strengthen the independence of the regulatory and competition authorities, and ultimately to improve governance.
-At this stage, it remains unclear whether or when such a reform will take place, despite recent reports in the Spanish press pointing in this direction.
+At this stage, it remains unclear whether or when such a reform will take place, despite reports in the Spanish press pointing in this direction.

 1 Francisco Enrique González-Díaz is a partner at Cleary Gottlieb Steen & Hamilton LLP and Ben Holles de Peyer is a référendaire at the General Court of the European Union.

-2 Law 15/2007, 3 July.
+2 Law 15/2007, 3 July 2007.

-3 Royal Decree 261/2008, 22 February.
+3 Royal Decree 261/2008, 22 February 2008.

 4 Throughout this chapter, 'NMCC' refers to both the National Markets and Competition Commission and the now defunct National Competition Commission.